 As a city that loves ice hockey and ice skating, Vancouver has lots of options for both, from year-round indoor ice rinks to seasonal outdoor ice skating.
-Use this Guide to Ice Rinks & Ice Skating in Vancouver to find Vancouver's best ice rinks and ice skating venues, including ice skating outdoors in Robson Square (in the winter), community centre ice rinks, and more.
+Use this guide to skating rinks in Vancouver to find Vancouver's best ice rink venues, including skating outdoors in Robson Square (in the winter), community center ice rinks, and more.

 All Vancouver ice rinks are open to the public.
 For indoor ice rinks, you can pay as you go, or use your Vancouver OneCard (universal membership access to all facilities run by the Vancouver Park Board, including all indoor Vancouver ice rinks; this card is for residents, not visitors).
-Seasonal outdoor ice rinks have they're own associated costs; for example, ice skating at Robson Square is free.
-See below for complete details.
+Seasonal outdoor ice rinks have their own associated costs; for example, ice skating at Robson Square is free.

 Year-Round Indoor Ice Rinks in Vancouver

-Seasonal Indoor Ice Rinks in Vancouver - September - March
+Seasonal Indoor Ice Rinks in Vancouver (September to March)

-Seasonal Outdoor Ice Rinks in Vancouver - November - March
+Seasonal Outdoor Ice Rinks in Vancouver (November to March)

 For outdoor ice skating in Vancouver, there's only one option: the Robson Square Ice Rink, across the street from the Vancouver Art Gallery in the heart of Downtown Vancouver.